Chain-of-Insight/coi-blog/posts/feb2_2020/post.md

 With our new game *Satoshis's Lost Faucet* just getting ready for launch (see: ![](https://twitter.com/chainofinsight/status/1218663910120792065)), Fonduels has moved up to our top priority.

-We're hoping to have a beta version of Fonduels, with documentation, available early spring.
+We're hoping to have a beta version of Fonduels, with documentation, available in early spring.
 Stay tuned for more updates! 😊

 ![](https://github.com/Cheeze-Of-Insight/coi-blog/blob/master/posts/feb2_2020/assets/shallweplayagame.png)